RealMadnessWorld/RealMadnessWorld/README.md

   About me:
 </h4>

-   - 📚 I currently study at 42Porto
+   - 📚 I just finished 42 (coding school)
-   - 🔭 Currently learning typescript
+   - 🔭 Currently exploring the world of cybersecurity and AI
    - 🪶 Theater kid
-   - 🎵 Interested in music, technology, art and lots of other stuff
+   - 🎵 Interested in music, technology, art, psychology, science and lots of other stuff

 <!------
 ---